Skip Navigation or Skip to Content

 Clothing

-Campers participate in indoor and outdoor activities.
+Campers participate in indoor and outdoor activities with materials that could stain or harm clothing.
 They should wear clothes that can get dirty and dress in layers for comfort in cool air conditioning or hot summer weather.

 Footwear